camunda-community-hub/zeebe-docker-compose/README.md

 Closing the terminal (including terminating an ssh connection) or hitting Ctrl-C will stop the containers.

-To remove the stopped containers, run the following the command in this directory:
+To remove the stopped containers, run the following the command in the directory of the profile that you started:

 ```bash
 docker-compose down